Mississippi legislators won't smooth the path this year to restore voting rights after some felonies

-Now 51, Almons told lawmakers Wednesday that he has worked hard and remained law-abiding since his release, and he wants to be able to vote.
+Now 51, Almons told lawmakers Wednesday that he has worked hard and remained law-abiding since his release at age 23, and he wants to be able to vote.

 “It would mean I am no longer considered a nobody,” Almons said.
 “Because when you don't have a voice, you're nobody.”

-Note: This story has been corrected to say that Kenneth Almons was released from prison at age 23 after serving about six years.